mdekermadec/ezdb/README.md

 $db->autoload_class_path = '/var/www/project/class';
 ```
 Class loader work this way:
- - PHP filename must be name of table.
+ - PHP Filename must be the name of the table.
- - If in table name, there is a underscore ( _ ), it will optionally cut this to check sub directories.
+ - If in the table name, there is an underscore ( _ ), it will optionally cut this to check subdirectories.
- - If file found it is require once and if a class with according name: EzDB + table name exist, it will be used as EzDB custom class.
+ - If file found it is required once and if a class with according to the name: EzDB + table name exists, it will be used as EzDB custom class.

 Meta data
 -------